honeytreelabs/homeautomation-plc/rust/docs/building.md

 ## Modbus RTU IO

 Modbus RTU IO is implemented behind a `ModbusClient` trait so device behavior can be tested with fake clients.
-The real serial client is intentionally pending;
-the first implementation wires config and device behavior through the runtime and returns a clear runtime error if the real backend is initialized.
+The runtime wires `type = "modbus-rtu"` TOML entries to a real serial RTU client implemented with the synchronous RTU API from `tokio-modbus`.

 Supported components: